 Public Interest and Access to Justice

-Part of the UBalt Law in Focus Discussion Series.
-This special event is presented by the University of Baltimore Students for Public Interest (UBSPI).
+Part of the UB Law in Focus Discussion Series.
+This special event was presented by the University of Baltimore Students for Public Interest (UBSPI).

 Over the past year, systemic issues of race, rights and access to justice were brought to light in new ways through the lens of a global pandemic and demonstrations seeking meaningful police reform.
 The legal community is at the forefront of enforcing rights, securing benefits, and advancing policy solutions and systemic change, and the work of public interest attorneys has been and will continue to be more important than ever in the coming year.

-Our panel will discuss the most pressing access-to-justice challenges faced in their work over the past year, what work remains to be done, and what issues they believe will linger in 2021 and beyond.
+On April 15, 2021, our panel discussed the most pressing access-to-justice challenges faced in their work over the past year, what work remains to be done, and what issues they believe will linger in 2021 and beyond.

-Our panel includes Caylin Young, J.D.
+Our panel included Caylin Young, J.D.
 '16, public policy director for American Civil Liberties Union (ACLU) of Maryland; Julianne Tarver, J.D.
 '15, program counsel at Legal Services Corporation and former Pro Bono Program Director at Maryland Legal Aid; and Randi Ames, J.D.
 '13, attorney at Disability Rights Maryland.
-UBalt Law Professor Michele Gilman will moderate the discussion.
+UBalt Law Professor Michele Gilman moderated the discussion.

 This virtual event, hosted by the University of Baltimore Students for Public Interest (UBSPI), squarely aligns with the student organization's mission: to inspire law students to pursue public interest careers.
 Each year, UBSPI works to ensure current students have the means to support themselves while pursuing public interest work in Maryland.